lepremiere/heart-rate-variability-and-neuromuscular-performance/README.md

 Installation:
 -   No installation required.
 Just download all files and place them in your working directory.

-    Note: The main scripts will call upon "Functions" folder.
+    **Note**: The main scripts will call upon "Functions" folder.
 This folder needs to be within the same folder as main scripts.